IUREDCap/redcap-etl/docs/DeveloperGuide.md

 To generate the API documentation, execute the following command in the top-level REDCap-ETL directory:

-    ./vendor/bin/phpdoc
+    phpdoc

-To view the API documentation, open the following file with a web browser:
+To view the API documentation, open the following file (relative to the top-level REDCap-ETL directory) with a web browser:

     ./docs/api/index.html

+The configuration information for the phpdoc command is in the following file in the top-level REDCap-ETL directory:

+    phpdoc.xml

 ---